BentoBoxWorld/AOneBlock/README.md

-# OneBlock
+# AOneBlock
-A variation on the OneBlock Minecraft map, written by tastybento.
+A OneBlock Minecraft plugin, written by tastybento.
 Credit for the original idea: IJAminecraft.

 [![Build Status](https://ci.codemc.org/buildStatus/icon?job=BentoBoxWorld/OneBlock)](https://ci.codemc.org/job/BentoBoxWorld/job/OneBlock/)

 ## About
-OneBlock puts you on a block in space.
+AOneBlock puts you on a block in space.
 There is only one block.
 What do you do next?

 ## Development Status